Non-academic requirements for admission to the elementary/middle school Teacher Education program

 In addition to the academic requirements, the Admissions Committee evaluates the following areas in reviewing student applications:

-Students are required to have related experience working with children.
-Classroom volunteer work is strongly recommended.
+Students are required to have work experience with children/adolescents in a variety of settings.
+While all experience with children/adolescents is valuable, classroom volunteer work is strongly recommended.
+Students are encouraged to highlight additional certificates, talents and skills.
+In addition, we recommend that elementary education applicants take courses in First Nations Studies or Indigenous People’s Knowledge to further enhance their preparation.
+It is also recommended that applicants have preparation in numeracy (e.g. Math 205), modern languages, or fine and performing arts courses.
 Certificates such as coaching, music and first aid are reviewed in this area, along with languages spoken and travel experience.
 Please submit a brief résumé, two pages in length.

-Two confidential letters of reference are required to support the student's application.
+Two confidential letters of reference from professionals are required to support the student's application.
 The student may submit an additional confidential reference, but no more than three references are permitted.
-These letters should be written on school/company letterhead, must be original and signed by the referee.
 One reference letter must come from an off-campus educator who has observed the student interacting with children/adolescents in a public educational setting.
-Referees may fill out the referee's Report instead of providing a reference letter, but the reference letter must answer questions 1-6 from the Referee's Report.
+Referees may fill out the provided Referee's Report.
+If they choose to provide a reference letter instead, it needs to include the following: school/company letterhead, original and signed by the referee, responses to the 1-6 from the Referee's Report.

 All references must be mailed directly by the referees to the Office of the Registrar/TEP Admissions in a sealed envelope to: